jacg/liquidata/doc/mdbook/src/intro.md

 # Why would I want this?

-If you feel that the signal is drowned out by the noise in code written like this
+{{#include ../../../README.md:why_would_I_want_this_prelude}}

 ```python
 {{#include ../../../tutorial_test.py:pure_python_full}}
 ```
-and that the intent is clearer in code presented like this
+then `liquidata` is probably not for you.

+But if the last example leaves you wanting to extract the core meaning from the noise, and you feel that this

 ```python
 {{#include ../../../tutorial_test.py:liquidata_abstracted_full}}
 ```

-then you might find `liquidata` interesting.
-Furthermore, if you think that abstraction should be as easy as getting the above version by extracting subsequences from this prototype
+is a step in the right direction, and if you feel that abstraction should be as easy as getting the above version by extracting subsequences from this prototype

 ```python
 {{#include ../../../tutorial_test.py:liquidata_full}}